 There are several possible reasons for the productivity paradox, such as the skills mismatch due to changes in product market structures driven by digitalization, the slowdown in technological diffusion between firms at the front of the technological frontier and others, and the legacy of the financial crisis causing the dislocation of markets and mismeasurement as a result of the digital economy providing significant propositions for free.
 However, studies on the history of new technologies have shown that productivity improvements might be hampered by the limited redesign of business models following the adoption of new technologies by firms.
 Business models are complex activity systems that summarize the architecture and logic of a business and define the organization's value proposition and its approach to value creation and capture (Velu, 2017).
-Therefore, one of the major explanations for the productivity decline, which has been under-emphasized, is the lack of business model innovation following the adoption of new digital technologies.
+Therefore, one of the possible explanations for the productivity decline, which has been under-emphasized, is the lack of business model innovation following the adoption of new digital technologies.
+Moreover, it is well known that incumbent firms are often slow at recognising and implementing business model innovation following the advent of new technologies (Velu, 2016).
+Such a phenomenon is likely to be even more prevalent as firms adopt digital technologies.
+Recent studies have emphasised the importance of understanding the process of where strategy comes from and hence being able to influence the development of new business models (Brandenburger, 2017).